FarmData2/FarmData2/modules/README.md

 Use: `cy.task('log', 'message')` to log messages to the console.
 Use: `cy.task('logObject', obj)` to log an object to the console.

+### Unit Testing

+Write code for submission of the form to farmOS in the lib.js file and unit test it.

+- all tests should clean up after themselves.

+### E2E Testing

+Test: There will typically be 4 broad categories of tests.
+The lists below are not intended to be prescriptive or exhaustive.

+- `*.content.e2e.cy.js` - ensure that the content of the form is correct.
+  - All the components exist.
+  - All labels and fields (not tested by components) are correct.
+  - Default values are correct.
+  - Required items are marked required.
+  - Submit/Reset/etc are initially in the correct state.
+  - Correct increment / decrement buttons exist.
+  - etc...
+- `*.behavior.e2e.cy.js` - ensure that the form behaves correctly
+  - validity styling is shown at appropriate times
+  - Submit/Reset/etc are in the correct state as form changes.
+    - E.g. Submit is disabled when the form is invalid
+    - E.g. Submit is reenabled when the form becomes valid
+  - reset clears the form to default values.
+  - form controls work:
+    - E.g. any `+` to add new items go to correct url (if not already tested by the component)
+    - E.g. computed values are computed correctly.
+    - Check props that affect component behavior are correct.
+      - E.g. increment / decrement values are correct
+  - etc...
+- `*.permissions.*.e2e.cy.js` - ensure that correct content is shown based on permissions.
+  - Create a separate test for each permission that is checked.
+  - `+` buttons are not shown unless user has permission to edit vocabulary.
+  - etc...
+- `*.submit.e2e.cy.js` - ensure that the form submits correctly
+  - records are created in the database
+  - Submitting banner appears and disappears
+  - Success banner appears and disappears
+  - Error banner appear and disappears
+  - Sticky parts of form remain when submit is complete.
+  - etc...

+### Testing Gotchas

+- Clear fields before typing in them.
+- Blur the final field that was modified before taking an action (E.g. Submit / Reset)

 ## Entry point structure